{{ result.summary.title }}

 Test case

-A repeatable check with a focused objective, setup, data, actions, expected result, and resulting state.
+A repeatable check with an objective, setup, input data, actions, expected result, and resulting state.

 Precondition

-A state that must be true before a test starts, such as role, environment, record, or configuration.
+A state that must be true before execution starts, such as role, environment, record, or configuration.

 Postcondition